 Numbers in Arabic are like solving mathematical puzzles.
 If you like logical games, this is perfect for you.
 In the end, it just comes down to two major steps.

-In this article, we will analyze a rather tricky number used in the following short sentence:22,222 men came.
+In this article, we will analyze a difficult construction in Arabic – a rather tricky number used in the following short sentence:22,222 men came.

 This is a tricky sentence because although it looks easy, there are duals and other cool stuff involved.